rdpfeifle/portfolio_nextjs/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Disclaimer

+The design and layout of the case study pages and the homepage (portfolio section) in this project were inspired by [aaspinwall.com](https://aaspinwall.com), with different content and code implementation.
+While the design elements and layout draw inspiration from aaspinwall.com, the actual content and code used in this project are unique and original.
+However, I would like to acknowledge the inspiration taken from their website.

 ## License

 © 2023 Raquel Dias Pfeifle.
 All Rights Reserved.
 This project is licensed under the [MIT License](LICENSE.md).